eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

 - A single receive thread, which is responsible for:

   - Retrieving all incoming network packets.
-  - Running the protocol state machine, which involves scheduling of AckNack and Heartbeat messages.
+  - Running the protocol state machine, which involves scheduling of AckNack and heartbeat messages.
   - Queueing of samples that must be re-transmitted.
   - Defragmenting.
   - Ordering incoming samples.